How Online Tools Can Make Teaching Writing Easier

 contributed by Kelly Ogan, English Teacher at South Kitsap High School in Washington

-Using online tools to support writing instruction can have significant benefits for both students and teachers.
+Using online tools to support writing instruction can significantly benefit both students and teachers.

 Online writing tools that provide automated feedback give students more opportunities to practice their writing, without placing an additional burden on already over-stressed teachers—and the more opportunities that students have to write and get feedback, the more their skills will improve.